hilton/hilton.github.com/blog/_posts/2025-05-27-anytype-local-first.md

 in the case that the EU-US data protection framework adequacy decision collapses.

-Anytype belongs to a Swiss/German organisation, and you always have your data locally, so yau have less reason to worry about someone else blocking your access to your own data.
+Anytype belongs to a Swiss/German organisation, and you always have your data locally, so you have less reason to worry about someone else blocking your access to your own data.
 Meanwhile, Anytype encrypts your local data, using a key that only you have.
 You get control over who can access your data, and which devices can synchronise it.